nicalbee/NicholasBadcock/publications.md

 use-site-title: true
 ---
 ## 2019
-Boyes, M. E., Leitão, S., Claessen, M., Badcock, N. A., & Nayton, M. (in press).
+Boyes ME, Leitão S, Claessen M, Badcock NA, & Nayton M. (in press).
 Correlates of externalising and internalising problems in children with dyslexia: An analysis of data from clinical casefiles.
-Australian Psychologist, 0(0). https://doi.org/10.1111/ap.12409 [PDF](/pubs/Boyes et al. - Correlates of externalising and internalising prob.pdf)
+Australian Psychologist. https://doi.org/10.1111/ap.12409 [PDF](/pubs/Boyes et al. - Correlates of externalising and internalising prob.pdf)

 ## 2018